fdhex/lora-sccloud/sccloud-basic-intro-iot.md

 ## AppCloud Account

-Confirm your account on the Swisscom Cloud, click on the links you received in the invitation emails.
-You need to accept the invitations again by going to developer.swisscom.com, clicking on the bell in the top right part of the screen, click on each of the two messages (organization invite and space invite) which appear and validate each one.
+To confirm your account on the Swisscom Cloud, click on the links you received in the invitation emails.
+Login to developer.swisscom.com, click on the bell in the top right part of the screen, click on each of the two messages (organization invite and space invite) which appear and validate each one.

 ## Create a service